 We discuss each of these categories of cash buyers below.

-Real estate investors & why they frequently make cash offers
+Real estate investors: why they frequently make cash offers on houses

 Real estate investors include house buying companies and individual investors.
 They may purchase Real estate to flip or to hold as rental properties.
 They could also buy properties to redevelop the land they are on.